-^{}If target date falls on a university non-workday, the next workday applies.
+\ If target date falls on a university non-workday, the next workday applies.

-Timeline for Promotion and/or Tenure

-Initial UNA Appointment

-Rank Requ Required Application Year

-Promotion to Associate Promotion to

-Tenure Professor Full Professor

-Instructor/Lecturer/Visiting cept Lecturers who 1

-mistractor/Lecturer/ visiting , ior Lecturer promo •

-Initial appointment as Sixth year in Sixth year in No earlier than

-assistant professor at UNA rank as assistant rank as sixth year in rank

-professor; Assistant as associate

-At least two Professor; professor.

-years must be at At least two

-UNA in rank as years must be at

-an assistant UNA in rank as

-professor. an assistant

-professor.

-Initial appointment as No earlier than No earlier than

-associate professor at UNA second year in sixth year in rank

-rank at UNA. as associate

-No later than professor;

-sixth year in rank At least two

-at UNA.
-Exact years must be at

-year determined UNA.

-at time of hiring

-and included in

-employment

-Title letter.

-Initial appointment as full No earlier than

-professor at UNA second year in

-rank at UNA.
+Timeli ne for Promotion a nd/or Tenure Initial UNA Appointment Rank Requ ired Application Year Tenure Promotion to Associate Professor Promotion to Full Professor Instructor/Lecturer/Visiting Not eligible (ex cept Lecturers who ior Lecturer promo o are eligible for Initial appointment as assistant professor at UNA Sixth year in rank as assistant professor; At least two years must be at UNA in rank as an assistant professor.
+Sixth year in rank as Assistant Professor; At least two years must be at UNA in rank as an assistant professor.
+No earlier than sixth year in rank as associate professor.
+Initial appointment as associate professor at UNA No earlier than second year in rank at UNA.
+No later than sixth year in rank at UNA.
+Exact year determined at time of hiring and included in employment letter.
+No earlier than sixth year in rank as associate professor; At least two years must be at UNA.
+Initial appointment as full professor at UNA No earlier than second year in rank at UNA.

-^{}Effective date of promotion and/or tenure is the beginning of the academic year after the year in which application is made.
+\Effective date of promotion and/or tenure is the beginning of the academic year after the year in which application is made.